dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Your intellect may be confused, but your emotions will never lie to you.
+  If I miss one day of practice, I notice it.
+If I miss two days, the critics notice it.
+If I miss three days, the audience notices it.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1114 days)
+## 🌟 Experiences (1115 days)

 ### 🧮 Programming languages